RafieAmandio/CH-4-BE/docs/api-contract/attendee.md

 ## Validation Rules

 ### General Rules
-- `attendeeId` must belong to the authenticated user
+- `attendeeId` must belong to the authenticated user or valid temporary token
 - All required questions must have answers
-- Question must belong to the selected goals category
+- Attendee must have a goals category selected before submitting answers

 ### Type-Specific Rules
 - **SINGLE_CHOICE**: Exactly one `answerOptionId` required